rishidadia/GoodsAndServiceTax-default-prediction-xgboost/README.md

-GST Compliance Classification using XGBoost

-This project implements a machine learning pipeline to classify GST compliance outcomes using structured GST transaction data.
-The focus is on handling class imbalance, model optimization, and interpretability, rather than naive accuracy-based prediction.

-Problem Statement

-GST datasets are often highly imbalanced, where non-compliance or abnormal outcomes form a minority class.
-Traditional accuracy-based models fail to capture these critical cases.

-The objective of this project is to:

-Build a robust classification model on GST data

-Improve minority-class detection using threshold optimization

-Provide interpretability into model decisions

-Approach

-Performed data cleaning, preprocessing, and feature handling on structured GST data

-Trained an XGBoost classifier suitable for tabular and imbalanced datasets

-Used Optuna for automated hyperparameter optimization targeting F1-score

-Applied decision threshold tuning to improve minority-class recall

-Interpreted model predictions using SHAP for feature-level explainability

-Technologies Used

-Python

-XGBoost

-Scikit-learn

-Optuna

-SHAP

-Pandas, NumPy, Matplotlib

-Evaluation Metrics

-Given the imbalanced nature of the data, model performance was evaluated using:

-F1-score

-ROC-AUC

-Confusion Matrix

-Accuracy was intentionally de-emphasized in favor of metrics that better reflect real-world classification performance.

-Key Results

-Optuna-based tuning significantly improved model generalization

-Decision threshold optimization improved minority-class F1 score by ~18%

-SHAP analysis provided clear insights into the most influential GST features

-Key Takeaways

-Metric selection is critical for imbalanced classification problems

-Threshold tuning can be as impactful as model tuning

-Explainability tools like SHAP are essential for trust in financial/compliance models
+# GST Compliance Risk Classification using XGBoost

+A machine learning project that **screens GST transaction data** to flag **potentially non-compliant or high-risk accounts** using optimized gradient boosting and model explainability.

+---

+## 📌 Problem Statement

+GST transaction datasets are typically **highly imbalanced**, where only a small fraction of accounts exhibit non-compliant or suspicious patterns.
+Manual review at scale is inefficient and error-prone.

+This project aims to build a **risk-flagging system** that:
+- Automatically screens GST transaction records
+- Prioritizes detection of rare, high-risk cases
+- Provides transparency into model decisions

+---

+## ⚙️ Approach

+- Performed data cleaning and preprocessing on structured GST transaction data
+- Trained an **XGBoost classifier** suited for imbalanced tabular datasets
+- Used **Optuna** for hyperparameter optimization targeting F1-score
+- Applied **decision threshold tuning** to improve minority-class detection
+- Used **SHAP** to explain predictions and identify influential GST features

+---

+## 🧰 Technologies Used

+- **Python**
+- **XGBoost**
+- **Scikit-learn**
+- **Optuna**
+- **SHAP**
+- Pandas, NumPy, Matplotlib

+---

+## 📊 Evaluation Metrics

+Given the imbalanced nature of GST data, model performance was evaluated using:
+- **F1-score**
+- **ROC-AUC**
+- **Confusion Matrix**

+Accuracy was intentionally de-emphasized in favor of metrics aligned with real-world risk screening.

+---

+## 🚀 Key Results

+- Hyperparameter tuning improved generalization performance
+- Decision threshold optimization improved **minority-class F1 score by ~18%**
+- SHAP analysis provided clear interpretability into high-risk prediction drivers

+---

+## 🎯 Key Takeaways

+- Class imbalance requires metric-driven modeling, not accuracy
+- Threshold tuning can be as impactful as model tuning
+- Explainability is essential for trust in compliance-related ML systems

+---

+## ⚠️ Disclaimer

+This model is designed as a **screening tool**, not a definitive fraud detection system.
+Flagged accounts should be **reviewed by domain experts** before any action is taken.